 People will go to extraordinary lengths to travel to Scotland in order to sample the water of life.
 Scottish whisky is one of the UK’s proudest exports, and we’re so fortunate to have this beautiful country on our doorstep.

-One of the most exciting ways to see Scotland is on a holiday with Cruise and Maritime Voyages, travelling between the Hebrides and visiting the mainland.
+One of the most exciting ways to see Scotland is on a British Isles cruise, travelling between the Hebrides and visiting the mainland.
 If you’re considering a holiday to Scotland, or planning your excursions and need a little help, read on to find out everything you need to know about Scottish whisky.

 History of whisky in Scotland